dib-lab/2020-paper-sourmash-gather/manuscript.md

 genomic data; see, for example, Durbin's "modimizer" [@https://github.com/richarddurbin/modimizer].

 _Scaled MinHash_ offers several conveniences over _MinHash_.
+No hash
-No hash is ever removed from a Scaled MinHash during construction; while this means that sketches grow proportionally to the number of distinct k-mers in the sampled data set, sketches _also_ support many operations without needing to revisit the original data set.
+is ever removed from a _Scaled MinHash_ sketch during construction;
+while this means that sketches grow proportionally to the number of distinct k-mers in the sampled data set, sketches _also_ support many operations - including all of the operations used in this paper - without needing to revisit the original data set.
 This is in contrast to MinHash, which requires auxiliary data structures for many operations - most especially, containment operations (cite CMash and mash screen).
 Thus Scaled MinHash sketches serve as distributed compressed indices for the original content for a much broader range of operations than MinHash.

-Because _Scaled MinHash_ sketches collect all hash values below a fixed threshold, they support streaming analysis of sketches: any operations that used a previously selected value can be cached and updated with newly arriving values.
+Because _Scaled MinHash_ sketches collect all hash values below a fixed threshold, they also support streaming analysis of sketches: any operations that used a previously selected value can be cached and updated with newly arriving values.
 ModHash has similar properties, but this is not the case for MinHash, since